szilvia-csernus/map-game/README.md

 ## Instructions

 The first time a user visits the site, an animation gives brief instructions on how to play the game.
-Later on, the animation will not show again but it will be available when clicking the question mark icon in the top right corner.
+Later on, the animation will not show again but the instructions will be available when clicking the question mark icon in the top right corner.
 In case the user clears up the site's localStorage, the animation will show again as if they were visiting for the first time.
 <br>
 ![instructions](readme-images/insturctions.gif)
 <br>